ninjakaib/hardware-accelerators/README.md

 Remember to commit code frequently and keep your branches focused on specific tasks.
 This helps maintain a clean version history and makes code review easier for everyone.

+After a pull request is merged into `main`, your branch will automatically be deleted.
+You can update up your local repository to reflect these changes with `git fetch --prune`.